-What will happen at the border when hemp seed food products are imported into New Zealand?
+What will happen at the border when hemp seed food products are imported into or exported from New Zealand?

-- Whole hemp seeds require an import licence from the Ministry of Health, which will remain the same.
+- Whole hemp seeds require an import or export licence from the Ministry of Health, which will remain the same.

 - Operators possessing hulled hemp seeds and hemp food products will not require a licence.
 Food importers will still need to register with MPI.

 - Operators possessing whole hemp seeds (with the hull on), for example, to make hemp seed oil, will continue to require a licence.